turingschool/curriculum/tutorials/debugger.markdown

 #### Watching Variables with `display`

-Typically when running the debugger you're interested in how a variable changes over time.
+Typically when running the debugger you're interested in how a variable changes over a series of instructions.
 First, let's move the debugger call up one line in our action:

 ```ruby
 def create